F1reWs/SharkUserBot/README.md

 - Download and Unzip <a href="https://github.com/Master-Stroke/SharkUserBot/archive/refs/heads/main.zip">This file</a>

-- Write in CMD `pip install -r requirements.txt`
+- Write in terminal `pip install -r requirements.txt`

 <h4>How to start on Windows</h3>